danaildichev/multi-tab-opener/README.md

 Time released links with options and storage.
 It's like bookmarks on steroids.

-Do you sit in an office opening links all day?
-Do you find yourself opening the same handful of links over and over?
-Then you probably just need a browser bookmarks folder.

-But do you find yourself:

--   interacting with people and then having to open a long list of links, one by one?
--   having to open up the same long list of links every so often?
--   wanting to check if a group of web pages are reachable?
--   and you want to do that without throttling your browser?

 Unlike bookmarks, with the `Multi Tab Opener`you can control how fast your list of links will open.
-Instead of shocking your bandwidth with opening 10, 20, 30, or more URLS all at once- the Multi Tab Opener will slowly open each link one at a time.
-You can control how fast or slow each link will be opened in a new tab.
+Instead of shocking your bandwidth with opening 10, 20, 30, or more URLS all at once- the Multi Tab Opener will slowly open each link one at a time in a new tab.
 You can also save and edit lists of links to your browser's local storage.

 ## Table of Contents